julien/juk/README.md

 juk [optional config filepath]
 ```

-Clients can the connect to the NATS server and register jobs, by publishing
+Clients can then connect to the NATS server and register jobs, by publishing
 a ```job.register``` event with the following information.

 ```